Title: Confederate Army private, Civil War

 Six months later he escaped to Richmond and was assigned to Company F of the 46th Regiment, where he remained for the duration of the war.
 His unit was sent to the Eastern Shore for almost 18 months as a counterforce to the Union presence in Norfolk and Fortress Monroe.
 In 1864 they were stuck in the trenches in Petersburg, and helped set fire to Richmond before they retreated in 1865.
 Sylvester’s regiment had 15 officers and 116 men left when they stopped their march at Appomattox and surrendered.

 Home at last, Sylvester enjoyed the familiar sea breezes, but also found love in the air.
-He married Susannah Thornton, a hometown girl on March 27, 1867.
-There was no military service record found for his younger brother, Samuel.
+He married Susannah Thornton, a hometown girl, on March 27, 1867.
+His older brother, Solomon, was a 1st Lieutenant in the war, got married, and returned to farming, perhaps with his father, near a little place called Modest Town.
+No military record was found for younger brother Samuel.
 He married in 1862 and farmed the rest of his life in Accomack County where the closest town was called Temperanceville.

 He initially worked as a carpenter, but became a wharf builder in 1883, and easily walked to work from his home on Second Street.
 By 1910 he listed his occupation as a bridge builder before taking an less strenuous job as a watchman.

-Sylvester was living at 3434 Broad Street when he died of heart disease.
+Sylvester was living at 3434 South Broad Street when he died of heart disease.
 Susannah joined him at Mount Moriah eight years later.
-Other than two Confederate soldiers with military gravestones in the Soldier’s Lot (Section 200), two other veterans of the Confederate Army have been located in private lots.
-“Notable” life stories have been written for Orville Jackson Moat and Jacob Nathan Hoeflich.
+Other than two Confederate soldiers with military gravestones in the Soldier’s Lot (Section 200), three other veterans of the Confederate Army have been located in private lots.
+“Notable” life stories have been written for George Thomas Berry, Orville Jackson Moat, and Jacob Nathan Hoeflich.

 Support the Friends of Mount Moriah